Pjhochman/Pjhochman/README.md

 ### Nice to meet you! 👋

 You've found my profile.
-In short, I'm a Front-End developer from Stockholm, Sweden and currently open to work.
+In short, I'm a Front-End developer from Stockholm, Sweden.

 My favorite technologies include but are not limited to: